nwestfall/musicstand/README.md

-# musicstand
+# musicstand for desktop

-> Music stand from planning center for desktop
+> Music stand (unofficial) from planning center for desktop

 #### Build Setup